In This Section

 The Early Career Faculty Award provides recognition to tenure track faculty who demonstrate promise in the areas of structural steel research, teaching and other contributions to the structural steel industry.

-The 2018 Educator Awards will be presented on April 11 at the 2018 NASCC: The Steel Conference in Baltimore, MD.
+The 2019 Educator Awards will be presented on April 3 at the 2019 NASCC: The Steel Conference in St. Louis, MO.

 2018 Educator Award Winners